lucaong/wheels-class/README.md

 donald.quack(); // => "Quack!"
 ```

-The `augment` method accepts an object and copies its properties to the class:
+The `augment` method accepts one or more objects and copies their properties to the class:

 ```javascript
 var Foo = new Class();